Sunny Afternoon (musical): Background

-On 13 December 2013, producer Sonia Friedman officially confirmed that a musical based around the early life of Ray Davies and the formation of the Kinks would receive its world premiere at the Hampstead Theatre in spring 2014.
+In 2013 producer Sonia Friedman officially confirmed that a musical based around the early life of Ray Davies and the formation of the Kinks would receive its world premiere at the Hampstead Theatre in spring 2014.
 The musical is named after the band's 1966 hit single "Sunny Afternoon" and features songs from the band's back catalogue.
 The musical has a book by Joe Penhall and was directed by Edward Hall, with choreography by Adam Cooper, set and costume design by Miriam Buether, lighting design by Rick Fisher, sound design by Matt McKenzie, and musical direction by Elliott Ware.

 Production history

 Original London production (2014–16)

-The musical's world premiere production began previews at the Hampstead Theatre in London on 14 April 2014, with its official opening night on 1 May, booking for a limited run until 24 May 2014.
+The musical's world premiere production began previews at the Hampstead Theatre in London in April 2014, with its official opening night on 1 May, booking for a limited run until 24 May 2014.

 In late June, it was confirmed that the production would transfer to the West End, beginning previews at the Harold Pinter Theatre on 4 October, with an official opening night on 28 October.
 Tickets for the transfer went on sale on 30 June.
 Shortly after beginning previews the show extended booking to January, before quickly announcing another extension to 23 May 2015.
 On 14 November 2014, the cast appeared on the BBC's Children In Need, closing the show.
 The musical closed on 29 October 2016.

-A typical performance runs two hours and 45 minutes, including one interval.
+A typical performance ran two hours and 45 minutes, including one interval.

-UK and Ireland tours
+Tours

 The production embarked on its first UK and Ireland tour opening at the Manchester Opera House in August 2016 ending at the Grand Opera House, Belfast in June 2017.

-A second UK and Ireland tour was due to open again at the Manchester Opera House in August 2020, but was canceled due to the COVID-19 pandemic.
-It was eventually announced to begin in Manchester from 10 October 2025, touring until May 2026.
+A second UK and Ireland tour was due to open again at the Manchester Opera House in August 2020, but was cancelled due to the COVID-19 pandemic.
+It was eventually announced to begin in Manchester from October 2025, touring until May 2026.

-Chicago (2025)

-The production made its North American premiere at the Chicago Shakespeare Theater from March 21 running until April 27, 2025, also directed by Edward Hall.
+The production made its North American premiere at the Chicago Shakespeare Theater from March 2025 running until April 2025, also directed by Edward Hall.